yozorachen/zhalt/README.md

 A Simple CLI wrapper that provides a unified interface for various Input Methods across different environments.

 This program is heavily influenced by [zenhan](https://github.com/iuchim/zenhan).

-Large part of the Windows-specific implementation is just a Rust re-implementation of the aforementioned project.
+Large part of the Windows-specific implementation is a Rust re-implementation of the aforementioned project.

 ## Notice